 It begins as a one year mentoring project for 16-18 year olds and it’s the absolute chance of a lifetime.
 We can set up paid work experience, studio time, set visits, auditions, coaching, gallery space, free tickets, backstage passes, paid internships, academic help and so much more.
 They only need ask, and we can deliver it.

-It’s our very practical way of giving low income kids everything we wished for at 16.
-It’s a first class ticket into the world of culture, learning, and creativity, that is underpinned by long term practical support right up to the age of 24.
-Unsurprisingly, three years in and with a rapidly rising profile, we find ourselves oversubscribed by teenagers wanting to apply.
+It’s our very practical way of giving marginalised young people everything we wished for at their age.
+It’s a first class ticket into the world of culture, learning, and creativity, that is underpinned by long-term practical support right up to the age of 25.

-Our work is funded entirely by members of the public.
-It’s a fact central to our mission and our identity and means that Arts Emergency is a genuinely public movement for arts and culture at a time when bigger establishment organisations are, well…he who pays the piper calls the tune and all that.
+Our work is funded almost entirely by members of the public.
+It’s a fact central to our mission and our identity and means that Arts Emergency is a genuinely public movement for arts and culture.

 Some people give £5 a month towards our work, some people give £1,000 a year to support a student place.
 We only ask for whatever you can afford.
 Asking only for regular monthly or yearly pledges is deliberate and revolutionary.
 It means we actually spend less money directly on fundraising.
 Instead we can put more effort towards supporting young people who need this amazing project in their lives.

 Our aim is that gatekeepers in the creative and cultural industries acknowledge not just the diversity problem but also the structural causes behind it and act to address these.
 We share best practice with our peers and advocate for the arts and humanities at high profile events.
 Recently we worked with Create and academics from the Universities of Edinburgh and Sheffield to produce the Panic Report which analyses social class, taste and inequalities in the creative industries.